primait/veil/README.md

 ```

 # Skip redacting data
 In testing environments it may be useful not to censor your logs.
-You can configure Veil to redact or skip redacting data based during runtime using the `set_debug_format` function.
+You can globally disable Veil's redaction behavior at runtime by calling the `disable` function(locked behind the *non-default* `toggle` feature flag.)
 See this [example](examples/disable_redaction.rs)